Frequently Asked Questions

 Neither victims of Agent Orange nor PTSD-induced suicides fit the parameters for inclusion on The Wall.
 However, The Memorial Fund honors those who have died as a result of the Vietnam War, but do not meet the requirements for inclusion on The Wall with its In Memory program.

-If you have someone who is not a victim of Agent Orange nor PTSD-induced and would like to submit a formal request, please click here to visit the Department of Defense website.
+If you have someone who is not a victim of Agent Orange nor PTSD-induced and would like to submit a formal request, click here.

 I am receiving unwanted mail from VVMF.
 How do I remove my name or another person's name from your mailing list?